kasia-kittel/docker-for-devs/docker101.md

 ### Docker Daemon
 The heart of the platform is Docker daemon that is wrapped in REST API.
-We have a command line client that I will be using later during this presentation.
-Recently also a GUI has been created called Kitematic.
-Currently it is in beta version.
+We can communicate with Docker Daemon via command line tool and, recently, vial GUI Kitematic.

 ## More about Images

-__Base image__ is an images that contains the root filesystem and may also contain tools like shells, compilers or libraries.
-In some cases a base image has everything needed to run particular application.
+__Base image__ is an image that contain the root filesystem and may also contain tools like shells, compilers or libraries.
+In some cases a base image has everything needed to run particular application (i.e. MongoDB)

 To create our own images we have two choices:
 * ```docker commit``` - first you run base image in interactive mode and install and configure whatever you container needs.
 Once your container is ready you call *commit* on it.